jorgelusar/jekyll-now/_posts/2013-03-05-nunit-runner-for-sitecore.md

 ---
 A web-based nunit test runner for Sitecore CMS

-This test runner will allow you to run all nunit test on a test suite, but also filter by category, text fixture and run individual tests.
-It will also generate a TestResult.xml file based on the Nunit test result.

 ### Why

 One of the techniques used for testing Sitecore is using embedded test runner.
 You can find more information in [this book][1] and some videos from [codeflood][2].